Mint Tin Mini Skulduggery

 - 1 sleeved quick reference guide to aid the interpretation of ethereal signs

 Oh, I've read the rules, I love them.
 I really like the fact you have the crystal skull to thwart your opponents.
 It gives the chance for interaction even when it's not your turn, I really like that.
 I also really like that everything is included.
 Often times with these type games you need pen and paper to keep score.
-Add to that these components are bullet proof and it's a multi-player game that ACTUALLY fits in your pocket - I will be backing this game! ;)
+Add to that these components are bullet proof and it's a multi-player game that ACTUALLY fits in your pocket! ;)

 James S. from Facebook